inveniosoftware/invenio-stats/Documentation.rst

  Invenio-Stats
 ===============

 This module provides the functionality to measure the occurence of any event in an invenio application, e.g. file downloads, record views and others.
-During the logging of an event, it is possible to define processes that will prepare or append to the data recorded, e.g. add the country of origin from the ip.
-Monitoring works by listening to the signals triggered by the declared events.
-The event data are The different components used for the stream processing, are the following, in order of appearance:
+During the logging of an event, it is possible to define processes that will transform the recorded data, e.g. add the country of origin from the ip.
+Monitoring can be done by listening to the signals triggered by the declared events.
+The different components used for this event processing, are the
+following:

- **Event Signal** > **Receiver** > **Message Queue** > **Task Queue Worker** > **Elasticsearch**
+ **[Event Signal]** > **Receiver** > **[Message Queue]** > **Celery Task** > **[Elasticsearch]**

 The default Message Queue is RabbitMQ and Task Queue is Celery.
 These signals also carry any other information required for cataloguing, such as timestamp, record info etc.